-Few facts about Metro Manila:
+A few facts about Metro Manila

-One day in Manila itinerary:
+One day in Manila itinerary

 Start your day at Intramuros

-A part of the boundary walls is still well preserved, even though the huge part was destroyed in the WWII, during the Japanese-American battle for Manila.
-Still, lots of historical buildings, museums and even 2 churches can be found inside the area.
-For those who want to know more about this place and the Filipino history in general, it’s recommended to book Intramuros walking tour.
+A part of the boundary walls is still well preserved, even though a huge part was destroyed in WWII, during the Japanese-American battle for Manila.
+Still, lots of historical buildings, museums and even two churches can be found inside the area.
+For those who want to know more about this place and the Filipino history in general, it’s recommended to book an Intramuros walking tour.

 Stop at the Fort Santiago

-Stop at one of the famous sights inside the Intramuros – the Fort Santiago.
+Stop at one of the famous sights inside Intramuros – Fort Santiago.
 As a defense fortress, this citadel played a very important role in the history of Manila.
-Today it’s still very well preserved and together with lovely gardens and plazas makes a perfect oasis in the center of the city.

-Perfect to enjoy on hot sunny days.
+Today, it’s still very well preserved and together with lovely gardens and plazas makes a perfect oasis in the center of the city, perfect to enjoy on hot sunny days.

 If you’re interested, visit the Museum of Dr José Rizal, Philippines’ national hero and one of the most important figures in their history.